huanshankeji/exposed-adt-mapping/README.md

 ### CRUD operations

 Call `updateBuilderSetter` to get a setter lambda to pass to `insert` or `update`.
-Call `selectWithMapper` to execute a query with a mapper (not available yet, available soon in 0.2.0).
+Call `selectWithMapper` to execute a query with a mapper.

 ```kotlin
 val directorId = 1